If you are signing up for a class outside of your time zone, we recommend using a time zone converter like this one.

 ***For Virtual Labs Only***

-– 1 mammal and 1 avian carcass.
-Carcasses for the lab may be acquired from commercial operations (i.e. pet stores, lab suppliers, etc.), please contact your host for suggestions for local suppliers if needed.
-Please note that you cannot use rabies vector species (such as raccoons, foxes, skunks, and bats) for our labs.
-More information on rabies vector species: USA, Canada.
-If you are completing the lab and are not under a current wildlife rehabilitation permit please obtain feeder specimens as listed below (IWRC help document on finding cadavers):
+- 1 mammal and 1 avian carcass.
+Carcasses for the lab may be acquired from commercial operations (i.e. pet stores, lab suppliers, etc.).
+Please contact your host for suggestions for local suppliers if needed.
+Please note that you cannot use rabies vector species (e.g. raccoons, foxes, skunks, and bats) for our labs.
+More information on rabies vector species: USA, CANADA.
+If you are completing the lab and are not under a current wildlife rehabilitation permit, please obtain feeder specimens as listed below (IWRC help document on finding cadavers):

 - A smartphone, tablet, or personal computer and corresponding charger that you can bring to the lab